Provide feedback on the draft Design Principles and Guidelines by 20 October.

-We are creating a new residential aged care accommodation framework, including design principles and guidelines, to be introduced from 1 July 2024.
-These are being developed in response to recommendation 45 of the Royal Commission into Aged Care Quality and Safety Final Report.
+We are consulting with older people, the aged care sector and design experts to improve the design of residential aged care accommodation.
+This is in response to recommendation 45 of the Royal Commission into Aged Care Quality and Safety Final Report.

 Benefits of the new design principles and guidelines

 The new Design Principles and Guidelines will focus on creating more accessible, dementia-friendly and home-like living environments that aim to improve quality of life for older people living in residential aged care.